-You must meet all eligibility rules to get the COVID-19 Disaster Payment - New South Wales (NSW).
+You must have met all eligibility rules to get the COVID-19 Disaster Payment - New South Wales (NSW).

-If you’re a sole trader, you may be eligible for this payment.
+If you’re a sole trader, you may have been eligible for this payment.
 You should check if you’re eligible for a NSW business support payment first.